Simon Rich: Novels

 Rich's third book and first novel, Elliot Allagash, was released in May 2010.
 In June that year, Jason Reitman optioned the movie rights to the novel.

 In 2012, Rich published his second novel, What in God's Name, which The New York Times Book Review compared to Douglas Adams's The Hitchhiker's Guide to the Galaxy.
 In 2019, the novel was adapted for the first season of the TV series Miracle Workers.
 The same year, Back Bay Books reissued the novel under the title Miracle Workers.
 Subsequently, Rich's short story "Revolution" inspired the second season of the series.

 Stage

-Rich's first play, All In: Comedy About Love by Simon Rich, which is based on some of his short stories, was set to premiere on Broadway on December 11, 2024.
+Rich's first play, All In: Comedy About Love by Simon Rich, which is based on some of his short stories, premiered on Broadway on December 11, 2024.
 Scheduled for a 10-week run at the Hudson Theatre, the production featured a rotating cast of four performers at a time, which initially included John Mulaney, Fred Armisen, Renée Elise Goldsberry and Richard Kind for the first five weeks of performances, and Lin-Manuel Miranda, Chloe Fineman, Andrew Rannells, Aidy Bryant, Sam Richardson and others in subsequent weeks.

+His second play, All Out: Comedy About Ambition, was a follow up to his first one.
+It premiered on December 12, 2025 at the Nederlander Theater on Broadway and closed on March 8, 2026 after 95 shows.